 PENS BULLET POINTS [What's Needed To Win]

-Actually Insulate Louis Domingue- Again same top bullet point as Game 2, except really do it this time.
-As we saw in last the Pens have got to stay in better defensive formation around Louis to give him the best chance at succeeding against one of the top teams in the league all year.
+Actually Insulate Louis Domingue- Again same top bullet point as for Game 2, except really do it this time.
+As we saw in the last game the Pens have to stay in a better defensive formation around Louis to give him the best chance at succeeding.
 They didn't do that in their last outing and it showed on the scoreboard.
 Their most critical issue was their inability to clear the slot.
-3 goals went in on screens or redirections that Domingue didn't have a chance on.
-NY was able to make the pocket collapse in on the Pens' net with little resistance.
-In cases were the Pens defenders did put up a fight they somehow managed to do it right in the crease causing Louis to not be able to play his position.
-On a better note, when Domingue was able to see shots coming in cleanly he put on a solid performance.
-Solid enough to win with a decent team ahead of him.
+Three goals went in on screens or redirections that Domingue didn't have a chance on.
+New York was able to make the pocket collapse in on the Pens' net with little resistance.
+On the rare occasions where the Penguin defense did put up a fight, they always seemed to do it right in the crease causing Louis to not be able to play his position.
+On a better note, when Domingue was able to see shots coming in cleanly he put up a solid performance.
+He's playing solidly enough to win if he gets a decent team ahead of him.

 Seize The Moment Now- Point blank: the Penguins are going to lose this series if they do not get moving NOW.
-And that would be horrific because despite everything fate has thrown at them this playoffs- they can win this.
-The majority of the first 2 games showed us that they can keep pace with the Rangers and even answer back, tie, and rally for a clutch win against them.
-All without their starting goalie, and their #2 defenseman and 2 top 6 forwards for the majority of that time!
+And that would be horrific because despite everything fate has thrown at them in these playoffs- they can win this.
+The majority of the first two games showed us that they can keep pace with the Rangers and even answer back, tie, and rally for a clutch win.
+All without their starting goalie, their #2 defenseman, and two of their top 6 forwards for the majority of that time!
 That is a good team.
 Sidney Crosby, Bryan Rust, Jake Guentzel, Kris Letang, and Evgeni Malkin are all playing really good playoff hockey.
-The Penguins can't waste that.
-But if they continue to lag from set-backs, to make unforced errors, and to allow NY to get rolling, momentum will swing too widely too fast in the Rangers favor and this thing will be over.
-The Pens have to play like every second of the series from this point out is elimination time.
+The Penguins cannot waste that.
+But if they continue to lag from set-backs, to make unforced errors, and to allow New York to get rolling the momentum will swing too wide in the Rangers' favor and this thing will be over.
+The Pens have to play like every second of the series from this point on is elimination time.
 There is no Game 3- it's all Game 7, all the time now.

-Equity- The Pens need more contributions from players beyond the aforementioned Crosby, Rust, Guentzel, Malkin and Letang.
-New York's roster has points spread all around.
-As of now they're looking like the more evenly balanced team.
-The Penguins' depth has got to show up.
-Jeff Carter, Danton Heinen, and Brock McGinn were brought in specifically to play in the playoffs for the most part.
-And all based on their past success in them.
+Equity- The Penguins also need more contributions from players beyond the aforementioned Crosby, Rust, Guentzel, Malkin, and Letang.
+New York's roster has points spread up and down their lines.
+As of now, they look like the more evenly balanced team.
+The Penguins' depth has got to show up to refute that notion.
+Jeff Carter, Danton Heinen, and Brock McGinn were brought in specifically for their past play in the playoffs.
 They have to be factors.
-Kapanen is a Top 20 player in playoffs expected goals, he needs to convert those into real goals.
-I want more from Teddy Blueger and Evan Rodrigues who have been difference makers in season but are blanking right now.
+Kasperi Kapanen is a top 20 player in expected goals these playoffs.
+He needs to convert those into real goals.
+We have to see more from Teddy Blueger and Evan Rodrigues who have been difference-makers in the regular season but are blanking right now.

-Stay Healthy- Self explanatory really.
-Not getting hurt anymore than they already are needs to be the secondary general goal just behind winning games in their situation.
+Stay Healthy- This one is self-explanatory.
+Not getting hurt any more than they already have must be the Pens' second objective just behind winning games considering their injury situation.
 The Penguins simply cannot afford to lose anyone else.

 [Extra Misc.
 Info]

--Coach Mike Sullivan is 1 win from tying Dan Bylsma in all-time Penguins playoff wins for a head coach at 43.
+-Coach Mike Sullivan is one win from tying Dan Bylsma in all-time Penguins playoff wins for a head coach at 43.

--Crosby's next goal will tie him with Alex Ovechkin for the most playoff goals of any active player at 71.
-(As I always say next in these goal comparisons now go look up the most points, individual awards, team wins, and Cup wins as well for the more accurate overall picture.)
+-Sidney Crosby's next goal will tie him with Alex Ovechkin for the most playoff goals of any active player at 71.
+(And as I always say next in the goal comparisons involving these two- now go look up the most points, individual awards, team wins, and Cup wins as well for the more accurate overall picture.)

--Sid's also one point from tying Henri Richard for 2nd in all-time playoff points vs. the Rangers at 26.
-Considering he's got 4 points in 2 games already you can probably expect this milestone tonight.
+-Sid's also one point from tying Henri Richard for second in all-time playoff points vs. the Rangers at 26.
+Considering Crosby has 4 points in 2 games already you can probably expect to see this milestone reached tonight.

 [Info For Fans Attending]

 -Do you have tickets to the game?
 Try out the newest menu item at PPG, the Louis Domingue Spicy Pork and Broccoli special at the Nakama concession stand.
-(You've gotta do this, right!?)
+(You've got to do this, right!?)

 -Pick up your free rally towel on entry too.